Za Pravdu – Amazing Art

 Za Pravdu – For the Truth

 There is a word in Czech which is often associated with Jan Hus and it is “Pravda” which means “Truth” or “Za Pravdu” which is “For the Truth”.
 So seeking “Truth” is basically interpreted as the Czech Reformation and the attempts to reform the 15th Century Roman Catholic Church.
-Three designer/architects (Adam Jirkal, Martin Papcún and Jerry Koza) prepared a very special exhibit for the 600th anniversary of the death of Jan Hus (July 6th 2015) based on this phrase “Za Pravdu”.
+Where the Jan Hus Monument had commemorated the 500th anniversary of his death, three designer/architects (Adam Jirkal, Martin Papcún and Jerry Koza) prepared a very special exhibit for the 600th anniversary of the death of Jan Hus (July 6th 2015) based on this phrase “Za Pravdu”.

 Eight stainless steel plates seem to be randomly scattered on the wall of the Bethlehem Chapel and each has a letter cut into it at a really weird angle.
 I’ve seen people standing directly underneath it looking for the message but there’s a secret to seeing it and understanding it’s full meaning.